 Internet Connection Sharing (ICS): For sharing the internet connection with other computers in the network (this computer operates as a router).
 If a router is used to connect all the computers to the internet, this service is not needed.

 IP Helper: Support for an IPv6 connection over a IPv4 network.
 IPv6 is the new connection type of the future which makes it possible to give every computer connected to the internet a unique IP address instead of one single IP address for the internet connection (where the connected router uses special IP addresses for home use).
-The use of IPv6 has some advantages (but also disadvantages) but at the moment, there are not many providers supporting this new connection type.
+The use of IPv6 has some advantages (but also disadvantages) but currently, there are not many providers supporting this new connection type.
 If IPv6 is not supported or used, disable the service for security reasons.

 Network List-service and Network Location Awareness: Without these services, the network connection still works fine, but it is no longer possible to show the status in the system tray and the Network and Sharing Center.
 To keep this functionality, it is better not to disable these services.